kartikey2807/Validation-Scripts/README.md

 * Install packages from requirements.txt
 * Edit the DB connections
-* Edit the month/year for which the metrics have to be calcualated
+* Edit the month/year for which the metrics have to be calculated
 * Run the *L3_L5_Validation.py* file